 Ready to apply?

 Rice University believes in the importance of developing teacher leaders.
 Developing Oral Language offers a limited number of merit based partial fellowships to highly qualified prospective students.
-Fellowship opportunities can be discussed during the interview stage of the application process.
+Fellowship opportunities can be discussed once applicant is accepted into the program.